priviere/PPBstats/README.md

 - on new functions to add based on analysis you carry out in your PPB trials
 - ...

+Refer to the vignette [here](https://github.com/priviere/PPBstats/blob/master/vignettes/contribute.Rmd) to see how to contribute.

 even if it is not R written, send me an email and we'll see how we can work together!